lbarnby/lbarnby/README.md

 - 👀 I’m interested in physics
 - 🌱 I’m currently learning python, Italian
 - 💞️ I’m looking to collaborate on data science
-- 📫 How to reach me Twitter @leebarnby
+- 📫 How to reach me X @leebarnby

 <!---
 lbarnby/lbarnby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.